Finishing The Past

 Time goes on, and about a year later, Bob notices something moving outside his cave.
 This thing seems to share some of the characteristics of the animal that attacked him last year and left him traumatized.
 It looks quite furry and has about the same color…

 In this situation, which could possibly mean imminent death, the conditioned reaction is immediately triggered.
-The mind reacts to the current incident as if it is the exact same incident from last time and induces the same fearful emotional reaction.
-Even though this time, it’s just a little cat.
+The mind reacts to the current incident as if it is the exact same incident from the last time, and induces the same fearful emotional reaction.
+Even though this time, it’s just a little cat or a squirrel.

 When this happens, the conscious mind is baffled.
 Since the conscious mind has never processed the experience, it has absolutely no idea what’s going on.
 Completely unaware, it fails to understand what this furry brown object is.
 All it knows, it that an intense emotional reaction is taking place, so something really bad must be happening.
 At this moment, all that Bob knows is that he is absolutely terrified and he’s compelled to run – but he has no idea why.